vytronics/arduino.vytronics/README.md

 npm install
 ```

+Modify project/project.yml to specify the actual port name your arduino is connected to, or set config.sim_mode to true
+to simulate a board.
+Right now the comm port is set to COM3.

 It will take a few minutes to download and build all of the dependencies.
 When it finishes you can run the SCADA system by typing the following command in the terminal:
 ```